deadc0de6/dotdrop/docs/config-details.md

 It is sometimes useful to execute some kind of action when deploying a dotfile.

-Note that dotfile actions are only executed when the dotfile is installed.
+Note that a dotfile's actions are only executed when the dotfile is installed (that is when the version present in dotdrop differs from the one in the filesystem).

 For example let's consider [Vundle](https://github.com/VundleVim/Vundle.vim) is used